cloudquery/docs/docs/cli/drift/overview.md

 If you dive deeper into this file, you can:

- - Limit fetching of resources (specify which endpoints to hit while reading your cloud installation) and set up API backoffs.
+ - Limit fetching of resources (specify which endpoints to hit while reading your cloud installation) and configure API retry logic.
  - Specify which resources to drift on, or ignore specific resources (based on resource type, tags, type + ID, or type + tags).
  - Filter by AWS Account ID while drifting (if you happen to keep multiple accounts in a single database, and you have only some that are managed by Terraform).
  - Specify a “permanent” list of Terraform tfstate files, using S3 or local backends.
 This way you don’t need to specify a tfstate file every time you drift.